sylvain-meunier/stageL3/Rapport/rapport.typ

 == Quantitative musicological analysis

 An actual definition of a time-shift allows for a quantitative, and statistical analysis of human performances regarding the latter.
-The quantitative variations of the canonical tempo at the end of a phrase, or depending on the kind of cadence already exist within litterature #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), and could be complemented with such a study.
+The quantitative variations of the canonical tempo at the end of a phrase, or depending on the kind of cadence already exist within literature #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), and could be complemented with such a study.

 == MIDI transcription